warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 I hoped to publish one post every week.
 I see the value in predicable posting schedule.
 But I don’t want to post low quality work just because I promised “something” each week.
 There’s clearly a conflict between consistent schedule and perfectionism.

 I'm aware perfectionist tendencies are running rampant among creatine types.
 Luckily I never considered myself to be creative.
-In web development here's a seemingly ubiquitous concept of cutting project scope to reach a Minimum Viable Product.
+In web development there’s a seemingly ubiquitous concept of cutting project scope to reach a Minimum Viable Product.
 How do you understand MVP blog post?
 My definition comes down to  topic choice and high quality of writing.
-I decided there were three main criteria I wanted to focus on:
+I decided there were three main areas I wanted to focus on:

 1. Consistent effort, not consistent results
-2. Topic choice
+2. Picking interesting topics instead of easy topics
-3. Posts of high quality by my own definition
+3. Posts of high quality without falling for perfectionism

-Each of these was an attempt to solve the main potential problems I identified.
+Each of these was an attempt to understand or solve the problems I identified over time.
 Let’s dive in deeper.

 ### Effort 💪 vs results 📚

 A post every week is a good goal to aim for in my opinion.
-I understand “schedule” as “consistent results”.
 I enjoy watching Yahtzee Croshaw’s work, and that guy keeps a weekly or bi-weekly schedule for his videos.
 He’s remarkably consistent about it too!
 His flagship game review series called “Zero Punctuation” has been running for 13 years now with very few breaks.
 I’m inspired by that, and I would definitely want to explore that kind of schedule in the future.
-But it collides heavily with my current writing output.
-I’m not yet experienced enough to predict it at the start.
+A schedule could be a useful tool for me to keep perfectionism

+Another way to look at a “schedule” is to see it as “consistent results”.
+And my current writing output is anything but consistent.
 But I can control my input - how much time I spend writing and the effort I put into it.

 On July 27th I’ve committed to writing every day.
 By focusing on that consistent effort I hope to solve the following problems:
 * my scarce experience in consistent writing
 * getting discouraged by the “blank page”

-The first two issues seem tightly coupled to me.
-The [pottery class parable](https://aliabdaal.com/pottery/) resonates with me for these two tightly coupled issues.
-The goal is to publish good posts more frequently.
+These two issues seem tightly coupled to me.
+The [pottery class parable](https://aliabdaal.com/pottery/) resonates with me.
+The goal is to put in the work more frequently.
 Writing often will improve my abilities, at least to a point.
+Once I’ve spent a few months writing, I’ll have more tools in my tool belt to figure out publishing good quality posts more often.

 I found that starting writing is the most difficult obstacle for me to jump over.
-A piece of advice that helped me tremendously was to focus on “[2 crappy pages per day](https://tim.blog/2013/12/09/the-ugly-new-york-times-bestseller-the-creative-process-in-action/)”, courtesy of Tim Ferriss.
+A piece of advice that helped me tremendously in this area was to focus on “[2 crappy pages per day](https://tim.blog/2013/12/09/the-ugly-new-york-times-bestseller-the-creative-process-in-action/)”, courtesy of Tim Ferriss.
 Writing isn’t my full time occupation, so I adjusted it a bit, but the principles are the same.
 My current version is to write 10 words per day.
 It's easy enough to trick myself into starting.
 I usually end up putting much more time into it.
 An example that steered me towards this solution was [IBM’s low sales quotas](https://www.youtube.com/watch?v=fwjZ99aNsa4) and the question “are you aiming low enough?”.

 Potential problems/risks resulting from this solution:
 * long times between posts

-### Topic choice

-I hope to solve the following problem:
-* avoiding difficult topics
+### Interesting topics 🔎 vs easy topics 📰

-Topic choice is fairly easy to me.
-I want topics I know enough about to be useful for you, the readers.
+I would like to write about topics I know enough about to be useful for you, the readers.
 I also want to feel strongly enough about a topic to push it past the finish line.
 It comes down to two types of topics:
 * The ones I feel passionate about
 * The ones I struggled with and managed to find a solution for

-Pleasant readability is even more subjective.
-I write the outline in the first sitting.
-At that point I have a relatively good idea if the topic is worthy of a full post.
-Writing itself requires consistency.
-That's already described in the previous section.
-My current process of quality control after the post is written consists of reading the post 2-3 times after writing it and doing an editing pass after these readings.
-Granted, it relies heavily on my feels.
-But it works for now and I'll improve it along the way.
+Both of these types of topics are easy for me to write the first draft.
+Sometimes it ends up being too wordy, other times my thoughts are all over the place and I realise I stumbled into an intersection of 4-5 different topics.
+The latter situation is fascinating to me.
+It’s a clear direction that tells me “there’s something in that area worth exploring”.
+If I had a weekly or bi-weekly schedule exploring these types of topics wouldn’t be feasible to me.
+I wanted to embrace difficult topics, and that’s another part of the reason why there won’t be a posting schedule now.

-I think focusing on consistent effort is instrumental in solving it.
+I think focusing on consistent effort is instrumental in helping me steer towards interesting topics.
 Some topics are easy for me to think about.
 I can write and publish a full post on them in about 2 hours.
 Those were the first topics I’ve taken to write about on this blog.
 But not everything was this easy.
 There are other posts take 15 hours and 6 editing passes spread across 3 months of writing, stewing, splitting, editing and rewriting.
 And if Tim Urban’s “[Wait but why](https://waitbutwhy.com/)” is any indication, [some topics require years of writing](https://waitbutwhy.com/2019/08/story-of-us.html).
 With my current level of skills and intuition I don’t know whether a topic I pick is easy or difficult.
 I realise the difficulty after sinking 3 hours into it.
 If at that point I only scratched the surface of what I wanted to write about, then that’s a clear enough signals that I stumbled into 4 different topics that only seemed easy at the start.
 There are at least three choices by then:
 * Take the time to research and explore the topic fully
 * Focus on writing something short about a small part of it
 * Drop the topic